Gaining Permanent Residency to the U.S. Through Employment

+People across the world want to immigrant to the U.S. so that they can live the American Dream.
+One of the best ways to do this is by obtaining a green card, which will grant you lawful permanent resident status.
+As a green card holder, you can live and work in the country for the rest of your life.
 Almost 577,000 green cards were issued by the U.S. government in 2019, and about 140,000 employment-based visas are issued each fiscal year.
 The majority of green cards are given to family members of U.S. citizens, followed by workers from other countries who have job offers.
 As you could guess, the competition is very stiff, so it will be helpful to have an employment immigration attorney Los Angeles guide you through the process.

 If none of your relatives are U.S. citizens or permanent residents who can sponsor you for a green card, your next best option would be getting a U.S. based employer to sponsor you.
 The EB-3 visa is a category that gives immigrants a path to green card status after obtaining a full-time, permanent job offer.

 There are a few stipulations when it comes to qualifying for this kind of green card.
 As stated above, the job offer must be full-time, meaning 40 hours a week, and permanent, meaning it’s not a seasonal or temporary position.
 Furthermore, the company that wants to hire you must get labor certification approval from the Department of State.
 A labor certification will show that no qualified workers were located in the U.S. for the job, so they had to outsource.
 Your employer must show that they attempted to recruit and interview American candidates for this position.
 There is no self-petition category for this type of visa, so a job offer is essential.

 Your immigration labor attorney Los Angeles can explain the categories in depth and tell which best applies to your situation, but a summary of the three categories is listed below.